Alok130802/loadBalancer/README.md

 #  Load Balancer Prototype
 A mini project made to implement concepts of client server architecture.
 The distribution of load takes place based on the CPU usage of each worker nodes.
+The client sends a number to the server and it receives the prime number which are smaller that the provided number.
+Ex:
+Input: 100
+Output: 97

+Input: 6
+Output: 5

 #### Client
 Client will request use for server's IP and connect to the server on port 7777.